hulind/chai-as-promised/README.md

          align="right" valign="top" alt="Promises/A+ logo" />
 </a>

+# About Fork

+Fork by hulind, original by domenic

 # Chai Assertions for Promises

 **Chai as Promised** extends [Chai](http://chaijs.com/) with a fluent language for asserting facts about [promises](http://www.slideshare.net/domenicdenicola/callbacks-promises-and-coroutines-oh-my-the-evolution-of-asynchronicity-in-javascript).